El Salvador FAQs

 The best time to visit El Salvador is during the dry season from December to March, when the weather is warm and there is a lower chance of downpours.

 Is there transportation within El Salvador?

 The most common forms of local transportation in El Salvador are buses and taxis.
 When taking a taxi be sure to look for an “A” precursor on the plate which denotes a licensed cab.

 El Salvador is not a typical family destination but is great for the more adventurous family as it is less touristy than its neighbors.
 It is a country rich with culture, history, natural beauty, pristine beaches, volcanoes and ruins, with plenty of activities for families to enjoy together.

 How welcoming is El Salvador to LGBTQ travellers and families?

-Although El Salvador has legislation protecting against discrimination surrounding sexual orientation and same-sex sexual activity, legal systematic aggression and social isolation of the LGBTQ community is prevalent throughout the country.
-In San Salvador, there are some cultural centers and clubs that are LGBTQ friendly.
+Although El Salvador has legislation protecting against discrimination surrounding sexual orientation and same-sex sexual activity, legal systematic aggression and social isolation of the LGBTQ community are prevalent throughout the country.
+In San Salvador, there are some cultural centers and clubs that are LGBTQ-friendly.

 In El Salvador the common voltage is 115V.
 The frequency is 60 Hz.
 The plugs and plugs are A / B type

 In El Salvador, tipping is not mandatory.
 It is customary to leave a 10% tip at restaurants which are sometimes included on your bill so be sure to check.
 Tipping of $1-2 USD is not expected but is appreciated by housekeeping and bellman if they help you with your luggage.
 If on a guided tour, a $7-10 USD tip per person for the guide and $3-5 USD per person for the driver is common.
 Leaving an extra tip is always at your own discretion but will always be appreciated.